-I believe that you’ve already come across an old code and spent several minutes (or maybe a few hours) trying to understand what it does.
+I believe that you have already come across an old code and spent several minutes (or maybe a few hours) trying to understand what it does.
 Likewise, I also believe that you’ve rewritten blocks of code due to the absence of clarity.
 Am I right?

-1) It’s unlikely to write a clean code since the beginning of an implementation
+1) It’s unlikely to write a clean code when starting a new implementation

 2) Stop coding when you notice that the code is bad

 Avoid writing all the code and only clean it afterwards.
 The cleaning must be done gradually, otherwise, it’s pretty likely that the developer will lose the context of the code as a whole.
-That usual idea of “I’m going to let this way for now and I come back to fix it later” is a free passage to forgetfulness.
+That usual idea of “I’m going to let it this way for now and I come back to fix it later” is a free ticket to forgetfulness.
 Therefore, when you notice that the code is taking inadequate proportions and exposing signs of duplication, stop writing and perform a cleaning before moving on.
-This is the same situation of a cement block which has just been put wrongly on the ground: take the chance to fix it while it’s still wet.
-If it dries, the work of replacing or reforming it will be undoubtedly tougher.
+This is the same situation as a cement block which has just been put wrongly on the ground: take the chance to fix it while it’s still wet, because, if it dries, the work of replacing or reforming it will be undoubtedly tougher.

 3) Learn to code with patience

 If a functional requirement is not documented, it’s relatively simple to fix the documentation.
 If there’s a mistake in estimation, the schedule and user stories can be adjusted with the P.O.
-However, if a code is written badly, rewriting it is something slow and, most of the times, expensive.
-Furthermore, you won’t be able to assure that it’ll have the same behavior as before, unless you run effective unit tests.
+However, if a code is written badly, rewriting it is something slow and, most of the time, expensive.
+Furthermore, you will not be able to assure that it’ll have the same behaviour as before, unless you run effective unit tests.

 To make it clear, the purpose of this topic is not to put the developer’s conscience under pressure or punish him for writing an imperfect code, but to suggest that he considers the importance of his activity when it comes to the project’s quality, sustainable architecture, collaboration and, of course, the project’s lifecycle.